Concealed Water Leak

-Your leak can be anywhere & in some cases you may now have water leaking up from a crack in the concrete.
+Your leak can be anywhere and in some cases you may now have water leaking up from a crack in the concrete.
 It is likely that the leak is not where it appears.
-If you start cutting up your concrete or house bricks and it is likely that you will have many holes & no leak located.
+If you start cutting up your concrete or house bricks and it is likely that you will have many holes and no leak located.

 It is best to contact a company like Moyle Plumbing & Gasfitting to use specialised leak location equipment to electronically sonde to find the water leak with little disturbance to bricks, concrete and gardens.